Douane/Douane/README.md

 ### Install

-I'm writting the documentation in the wiki.
+You can find the compilation/installation instruction in [the wiki](/Douane/Douane/wiki).